atomikui/atomikui-core/README.md

 import '@atomikui/core/dist/styles/main.min.css';
 ```

-#### 3. Install and Import @atomikui/core-sass (Optional)
+#### 3. Install and Import @atomikui/core-sass abstracts (Optional)

 The Atomik UI Core Sass package is the backbone of the Atomik UI Component library theme.
-It contains functions, mixins, variables, utility classes and 192 colors that can be used in you project.
+It contains functions, mixins, variables and 192 colors that can be used in you project.

 More information is available under the [Sass Utilities](https://www.atomikui.com/#/Sass%20Utilities) Section.